 She went on to ask me to list things where people were wrong & still show their faces in public…

-- There’s the uber bears who’ve missed the entire rally.
+- There are the uber bears who’ve missed the entire rally.

 - There’s that infamous Dow 100,000 call.